amckee23/spring-cloud-demo/README.md

 # Spring Cloud Example App
-This repository represents an example of the following netflox oss tools:
+This repository represents an example of the following netflix oss tools:
 - Zuul as an edge service
 - Eureka as a service discovery application
 - Hystrix for request failover